Honoring the 42 Day Postpartum Nest

 To this day, and even from the very first to the last of the 42 days, it’s one of the things that I am most grateful for in my life.

-It changed me and my perception of what birth and the beginning of a new life is.
-While living it, I realized how profound this experience was, and began taking notes about it, in real time.
-When it was over, I began researching as much as I could about it.
-I was literally in awe over what I had just experienced and felt compelled to share it with everyone as best as I could.
+Once the Nest time was over, I began researching as much as I could about this ancient practice.
+I was literally in awe over what I had just experienced and felt compelled to share it as best as I could.

-With the advances in technology – we now have never before known data on how an infant’s brain and emotional intelligence is formed from the beginning of its life.
-In a nutshell, during the prenatal time, the birth experience and the first few months of life, there is extreme “plasticity” of the brain.
-The neural connections are just beginning to happen and are firing at a phenomenal rate – a constant explosion of brain activity never matched again in life (these trillions of connections exceed those that you and I adults have, and will subside connecting at around 3 years old – after that, the existing connections are either strengthened or pruned away).
+The neural connections are just beginning to fire at a phenomenal rate – a constant explosion of brain activity never matched again in life (these trillions of connections exceed those that you and I adults have, and will subside connecting at around 3 years old – after that, the existing connections are either strengthened or pruned away).

-The first experiences a person has, shape who that person will be.
-The epic question of “Nature or Nurture?” has now been answered fairly well through what we know of Epigenetics.
 Basically, it’s a combination of both.
-Within that framework, we know that these first experiences and environment have a significant impact on shaping a person’s brain wiring.
+Within the developmental framework, we know that these first experiences and environment have a significant impact on shaping a person’s system.
 Scientifically speaking anyway (for more great information on “Primal Health”, visit Dr. Michel Odent’s website WombEcology where he explores the lifelong impact of early fetal life experience).

 The women within bands, tribes or villages would tend to and care for the new mother by feeding her good healing foods, massaging her daily, taking care of her household needs and sometimes, conducting public ceremonies that introduce “motherbaby” back into the group for the first time after this Nest time is over.

-At the end of it, I felt very prepared for my responsibility as Zara’s mother – and when the Nest time was over, I felt ready to “get out” into life again.
 Even after going back to regular life, I kept my Nest intact for as long as I could, loving that I had a safe, comfortable space for me and my baby anytime I wanted to go back to it.
+I’m glad I did because I ended up using it quite a bit over the subsequent weeks - like the time that my milk supply began waning.
+I went straight back to the Nest space and within a day or two, my milk was abundant.

 By bringing back the Nest – we give the best to mother and baby.

 Mother is honored, respected and revered in a very real practical way.
-Baby is respectfully welcomed and given the best possible start in its life within a safe loving Nest that optimally follows a safe, peaceful and empowering pregnancy and birth.
+Baby is respectfully welcomed and given the best possible start in its life within a safe, loving Nest that optimally follows a safe, peaceful and empowering pregnancy and birth.

 We’ve had a tendency to separate prenatal care, birth and postpartum as different events and I’d like to offer that we begin to move towards a place of CONTINUITY of care where we treat the whole process as one event.
 Including a 42 day standard postpartum Nest time.